 For the holiday season, enjoy our bourbon ice cream with honey roasted pecans or our sweet potato ice cream with toasted marshmallow.
 We serve the pies in a graham cracker crust.

 Nodding to Thomforde’s, Harlem’s last soda fountain located on St. Nicholas Ave and 125th Street, Sugar Hill Creamery’s malt shake offers a nostalgic reprieve for older Harlem residents and an introduction to good ole’ fashion fare for younger ones.

-We compose a layered sundae of vanillaice cream topped with brandied cherries, chocolate sauce, whipped cream and toasted walnuts.
+We compose a layered sundae of vanilla ice cream topped with homemade brownies, chocolate and caramel sauce, and whipped cream.
 Then, we repeat.

 Cookies and brownies